 He has a strong interest in exploring novel therapeutic options to induce neovascularisation, including gene and cell therapy, with the goal to define new strategies for therapeutic angiogenesis and arteriogenesis.
 He is an Established Investigator of the Netherlands Heart Foundation, Fellow of the American Heart Association and has published more the 175 papers in peer-reviewed journals.

 Sam MacHour is formerly the Vice-President and Global Head of Quality, Compliance and Regulatory of Lonza, the world’s largest biologics contract manufacturing company.
-At Lonza, Sam lead the quality and regulatory strategy development and execution for the company’s nine business units covering biologics, pharmaceuticals, chemicals, food and feed ingredients, cosmetics and high performance products.
+At Lonza, Sam led the quality and regulatory strategy development and execution for the company’s nine business units covering biologics, pharmaceuticals, chemicals, food and feed ingredients, cosmetics and high performance products.
 Prior to joining Lonza, Sam served as the Global Vice President of Quality and Regulatory Compliance at Becton Dickinson, one of the world’s largest MedTech.
-Prior to Becton, Sam served at different positions of increased responsibility, technical and executive, helping the world’s largest and medium size pharma, biologics, medical device, and cosmetic companies in North America, Europe & Asia, transform, compete and gain leadership in the areas of product development, operations, drug/device quality/commercialization and business development.
-More recently, Sam lead the early stage identification and worked to secure safe grounds for a $5.5B acquisition that completed in 2017 and transformed the company’s global product portfolio and business value proposition significantly for the future.
+Prior to Becton Dickinson, Sam served at different positions of increased responsibility, technical and executive, helping the world’s largest and medium size pharma, biologics, medical device, and cosmetic companies in North America, Europe & Asia, transform, compete and gain leadership in the areas of product development, operations, drug/device quality/commercialization and business development.
+More recently, Sam led the early stage identification and worked to secure safe grounds for a $5.5B acquisition that completed in 2017 and transformed the company’s global product portfolio and business value proposition significantly for the future.

-Sam id the Founder of Executives Without Borders (http://www.executiveswithoutborders.org/), the world’s largest volunteer based not for profit organisation.
+Sam is the Founder of Executives Without Borders (http://www.executiveswithoutborders.org/), the world’s largest volunteer based not for profit organisation.
 Executives Without Borders serves as the bridge between those in the non-profit world and those in the business world, making it easier for them to work together and enhance lives of thousands of communities around the world.
-Sam holds an MSC in Nuclear Physics from Concordia University and is a Graduate of Harvard’s General Management Program.
+Sam holds an MSc in Nuclear Physics from Concordia University and is a Graduate of Harvard’s General Management Program.